Edward Armitage: Decorative work

 Unlike some of his fellow artists, Armitage was not discouraged by his experience of working on the Parliament frescos.
 During the summer of 1858 he spent several weeks' research at Assisi, prior to executing frescos (since painted over) in the Catholic Church of St John the Evangelist, Islington, when his friend the artist George Frederic Watts modelled for the head of an apostle.
 Armitage also did frescos at St. Marylebone Parish Church and St. Mark's Church, London, and a monochrome fresco at University Hall, Gordon Square, London, now Dr Williams's Library.
 This commemorated lawyer and diarist Henry Crabb Robinson surrounded by his most distinguished literary and artistic friends, including William Wordsworth, Samuel Taylor Coleridge, Mary Lamb and her brother Charles Lamb, William Blake and John Flaxman.
 Papered over in the mid-1950s, it originally contained 48 life-size portraits.

 Other decorative work includes part of the terracotta frieze, The Triumph of Art and Letters, at the Royal Albert Hall, where Armitage contributed two of the sixteen sections (Princes, Art Patrons and Artists and A Group of Philosophers, Sages and Students).
 He also contributed to what was referred to as the Kensington Valhalla at South Kensington Museum (now the Victoria and Albert Museum), when he was responsible for depicting Benozzo Gozzoli.

+At his own cost he painted a fresco 56 feet long in the University College Hall, Bloomsbury to commemorate Henry Crabb Robinson.